frdteknikelektro/noteworthy-electron/README.md

 - **Live transcript** – rolling feed of entries.
 Draft badges show when the model is listening or processing before the final text lands in the note.
 - **Highlights** – freeform contenteditable area for action items or context.
 - **Housekeeping** – archive a note when it is done, then clear archived notes in bulk from the sidebar.
+- **Folders** – create folders with tags/colors/default context and summary prompts; the folder list sits above history, and selecting a folder scopes the note list with a Back control.

 ## Exporting